Dislocated Shoulder

 - Additional follow-up care to monitor recovery and plan for a safe return to activities

-For young people with first-time dislocations, especially athletes, surgery to repair the labrum and stabilize the shoulder can lower the risk of future dislocations compared to physical therapy alone.
-Most people recover well with these treatments, but some may need extra support, such as a brace, to protect the shoulder during certain activities.
+For young people with first-time dislocations, especially athletes, surgery after a first-time dislocation to repair the labrum and stabilize the shoulder can lower the risk of future dislocations compared to physical therapy alone.
+Most people recover well with conservative treatment and/or surgery.
+Sometimes patients, particularly athletes, may need extra support and, at times, certain braces can offer additional protection of the shoulder during more risky activity.

 What are the potential complications of a dislocated shoulder?